onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 Property: flavor
 ++++++++++++++++

-R-50436 The VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘flavor’ parameter **MUST** be declared as
+R-50436 The VNF's Heat Orchestration Template's Resource 'OS::Nova::Server' property 'flavor' parameter **MUST** be declared as
-type: ‘string’.
+type: 'string'.

-R-45188 The VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘flavor’ parameter name **MUST** follow the naming convention ‘{vm-type}_flavor_name’.
+R-45188 The VNF's Heat Orchestration Template's Resource 'OS::Nova::Server' property 'flavor' parameter name **MUST** follow the naming convention '{vm-type}\_flavor\_name'.

-R-69431 The VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘flavor’ parameter **MUST** be enumerated in the Heat Orchestration Template’s Environment File and a value **MUST** be assigned.
+R-69431 The VNF's Heat Orchestration Template's Resource 'OS::Nova::Server' property 'flavor' parameter **MUST** be enumerated in the Heat Orchestration Template's Environment File and a value **MUST** be assigned.

-R-40499 Each VNF’s Heat Orchestration Template’s ‘{vm-type}’ **MUST** have a unique parameter name for the ‘OS::Nova::Server’ property ‘flavor’ even if more than one {vm-type} shares the same flavor.
+R-40499 Each VNF's Heat Orchestration Template's '{vm-type}' **MUST** have a unique parameter name for the 'OS::Nova::Server' property 'flavor' even if more than one {vm-type} shares the same flavor.

 *Example Parameter Definition*